 Robert is a rare disease patient advocate with over a decade's worth of experience in the healthcare field.
 He is originally from Chicago, USA and has been living in Europe since 2008.

 He studied Psychology at University of Illinois where he focused on special education.
 After graduation, Robert led a group of adults with intellectual disabilities in a sheltered workshop environment.
 There he learned person-centered planning and the importance of getting to know the needs of each individual to assist them in succeeding.

-In a pivotal move in his life, Robert relocated to Romania in 2008 with the United States Peace Corps where he served as an institutional development volunteer with the Romanian National Alliance for Rare Diseases.
+In a pivotal move in his life, Robert moved to Romania in 2008 with the United States Peace Corps where he served as an institutional development volunteer with the Romanian National Alliance for Rare Diseases.
 There, Robert worked with one of his personal heroes and a cornerstone of rare disease patient advocacy in Romania, Dorica Dan, in creating a rare disease information center in Romania in partnership with the Norwegian organization, Frambu.
 Rob helped manage the complex, cross border project with the team and got to meet patients from a range of rare diseases.
 He assisted in advocating for the first National Plan for Rare Diseases in Romania after consultation with Alliance members.